mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 of the node where the functionality is implemented.

-In a simple case, where the same node hosts 4o6RA and the DHCP4o6 server, it may be just enough deploying 4o6RA itself, bu in the general case and in order to preserve the network topology information, it is recommended the 4o6RA to be deployed in combination with a LDRA as shown in {{architecture_overview_fig4}}.
+In a simple case, where the same node hosts 4o6RA and the DHCP4o6 server, it may be just enough deploying 4o6RA itself, but in the general case and in order to preserve the network topology information, it is recommended the 4o6RA to be deployed in combination with a LDRA as shown in {{architecture_overview_fig4}}.